pure-symbols/pure.lexicals/.notes/codes/utf-8/.r/readme.md

 <sup><sub>Ref by an answer from *[stackoverflow](https://stackoverflow.com/questions/29344795/generating-a-random-sequence-of-multiple-characters-in-r/77966395#77966395)*: <sub/><sup/>

-To see a code number in UTF-8 means witch character:
+To see a code number in UTF-8 means which character:

 ~~~ r
 #' @license mit